Geek4IT/Geek4IT.github.io/_posts/2014-2-6-ARNote-World's-First-Argumented-Reliaty-Note.md

 <img src="/images/arnote/banner.jpg" width="600" />

-*ARNote*  means AR+Note,maybe the world's first Note app with Augmented Reality feature.I wrote this demo almost two years ago and it was hidden in my laptop for a long time.All UI and code were done by myself in a month,the crazy Month,and now I think I should share with you guys.
+*ARNote*  means AR+Note, maybe the world's first Note app with Augmented Reality feature.
+I wrote this demo almost two years ago and it was hidden in my laptop for a long time.All UI and code were done by myself in a month,the crazy Month, and now I think I should share with you guys.

 [Introduction PDF in Slide Share](http://www.slideshare.net/chunjianye/ar-note)